GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-1/jonah-1.englishNatural.md

 And the word of He-Who-Is (YHWH) was to Dove (Jonah) son of My-Truth, saying;

-"Stand-up, go to Dwelling-of-Fish (Nineveh), the city, the great; and call-out over her, that their bad has come up before me."
+"Stand-up, go to Dwelling-of-Fish (Nineveh), the city, the great; and call-out over her, that their bad has come up before my face."

 And Dove (Jonah) stood-up, to flee to golden-stone (Tarshish), from the face of He-Who-Is (YHWH),